comsci-uwc-isak/unit-1-project-Chinomnso-Okechukwu/README.md

 Having reviewed all this I can say that I acheived success but not total success since the summary action is not giving the required output.

 ### Future Improvements
 The purpose of Rental Car businesses is to make money.
-This current programs can only record the distance travelled by the car without considering the amount of money per kilometre.
-So, in our updated RentalCarApp we can include a program that calculates the price per kilometre.
+These current programs can only record the distance travelled by the car without considering the amount of money per kilometre.
+So, in our updated RentalCarApp we can include a program that calculates the price to be paid per kilometre.
 We can also provide the RentalCarApp in different languages.

 ### Testing